 Yet, gazing in the mirror, it is difficult not to frown.
 I do not look terribly different from the last time I looked upon myself, and certainly not enough to assuage any fears.
 Some dark part of me wonders if perhaps our little foray into the tavern will be little different from the times Marc and I spent together; although, at least I am fairly certain Hikaru would be kinder about it.
 I merely sigh at the thought…yet I suppose it is ridiculous.

 He said he finds me beautiful, so I should trust in him…but ah, sometimes it is difficult…

 Suddenly, the door creaks.

 “Suzette,” Hikaru’s voice dances through the crack, “Are you ready?”

 “Of course!”
 I turn around and smile cheerfully, as though I have not a care in the world.
 We agreed not to worry, therefore…I shall try.

 Sweetly he smiles at the sight of me, so genuinely that, for a moment at least, all doubt washes away.
 Gently he places his hand upon my back, and whispers a small incantation to blow out the lamp.
 I look up slightly in a panic, hoping Florence did not notice; yet, it appears he does not.

 “I was wondering if you’d ever come out,” Florence laughs as we approach him, standing in the open doorway.

 “Oh, well…” I mumble, unsure how to answer, considering I was not particularly preparing myself for most of that time…

-“Not a big deal, it’s not that late!” he replies reassuringly, and then we leave Florence’s little home to head downstairs and out.
+“Not a big deal, it’s not that late!” he replies reassuringly.
+Then we leave Florence’s little home to head downstairs, and into the dark streets below.